ddnamn/ddnamn/README.md

-👋 Hello...
-My full name is M.Aminuddin, you can call me "Amin".
-Currently, I am a graduate of the State University of Surabaya, pursuing a career in Informatics Engineering.
+👋 Hello..., my full name is M. Aminuddin, you can call me Amin.
+I am an Informatics Engineering graduate from the State University of Surabaya, currently pursuing a career in Web Development and DevOps.

 I always try to learn new technologies to satisfy my curiosity and improve my skills.
-Passionate about modern mobile and web technologies using JavaScript/TypeScript, keeping in mind the latest trends and techniques.
+Passionate about modern mobile and web technologies, keeping in mind the latest trends and techniques.

 ---